GIScience/openrouteservice/docs/run-instance/building-from-source.md

 or in your IDE (see below).
 This will start openrouteservice on port `8082` with the default configuration `ors-config.yml` in the project root directory and a small OSM data set from Heidelberg.

-In [Configuration](configuration/index.md) you find the options how you can use customised configurations.
+In the [Configuration](configuration/index.md) section you find the options how you can use customised configurations.

 ## For developers